Equine grant applications are being sought from members of the NEWC and any charity actively working towards membership.

 Deadline for the next meeting

-The deadline for applications for the next meeting will be around August 2025.
+The deadline for applications for the next funding round will be 28th August 2026 (this is for equine applications only).

 Data Privacy Notice